Guiso079/Machine-Learning-for-Social-Data-Science-/README.md

 # Machine-Learning-for-Social-Data-Science-
-This repository contains the python code for my Machine Learning module Coursework at UCL.
+This repository contains the Python and R code for my Machine Learning module Coursework at UCL.
+The paper is provided in PDF format.
+Further information and the datasets are available upon request.

 **Title**: Investigating the Determinants of Support for Switzerland's 2024 Public Pension Scheme Referendum